uphold/docs/_entities.md

 rate       | The exchange rate for this pair.

 ### Origin
-The origin has properties regarding how the transaction affects the account at origin of the funds:
+The origin has properties regarding how the transaction affects the origin of the funds:

 Property    | Description
 ----------- | -----------------------------------------------------------------------------------------------------------------------------------
 CardId      | The ID of the card debited.
-Only visible to the user who sends the transaction. amount      | The amount debited to the origin account, including commissions and fees. base        | The amount to debit the origin account, before commissions or fees. commission  | The commission charged by Uphold to process the transaction. currency    | The currency of the funds at the origin acount. description | The name of the sender. fee         | The Bitcoin network Fee, if origin is in BTC but destination is not, or is a non-Uphold Bitcoin Address. rate        | The rate for conversion between origin and destination, as expressed in the currency at origin (the inverse of `destination.rate`).
+Only visible to the user who sends the transaction. amount      | The amount debited, including commissions and fees. base        | The amount to debit, before commissions or fees. commission  | The commission charged by Uphold to process the transaction. currency    | The currency of the funds at the origin. description | The name of the sender. fee         | The Bitcoin network Fee, if origin is in BTC but destination is not, or is a non-Uphold Bitcoin Address. rate        | The rate for conversion between origin and destination, as expressed in the currency at origin (the inverse of `destination.rate`).